mattly/lyonheart-us-metalsmith-archive/contents/articles/mistrusting-email/article.markdown

 ### All Messages Have an Audience

-Perhaps the most obvious thing to do with an email address is to send it messages.
+The most obvious thing to do with an email address is to send it messages.

-As the longest-persisting form of direct communication on the internet, email isn't going away anytime soon, no matter how much some of us wish it might.
-Despite all its flaws for use the contemporary internet, email is still the most convenient way to communicate with any other person on the internet.
+Email isn't going away anytime soon, no matter how much some of us wish it might.
+Despite all its flaws, email is still the most convenient channel to send messages to any other person on the internet.

 This especially holds true for automated communication.
-Anyone can setup `sendmail` and at least have a go at sending email[^email-delivery], and the instructions for doing so are as old as most of the internet.
-The same can't be said for IMs, Text Messages, Push Notifications, or whatever else might spring up to take advantage of the increasingly mobile nature of computing -- the new channels require more specialized infrastructure to make use of.
+Anyone can setup `sendmail` and at least have a go at email delivery[^email-delivery], and the instructions for doing so are as old as most of the internet.
+Push Notifications may be the new hip darling, but the overhead is much greater, it generally only works with the end-users' mobile devices, and even then isn't reliable.

-If anything your application does involves sending a message, you're probably collecting an email address.
+If anything a service does involves sending a message, it's probably collecting an email address.

 [^email-delivery]: Yes, I know this isn't advisable, and that email deliverability is its own specialization.
 That's not the point.